stevewight/GDAXKit/README.md

 # GDAXKit
-  Unofficial Swift 4 client library for accessing 💰*[gdax.com's](www.gdax.com)*💰 public market data through both the rest api and real time websocket feed
+  Unofficial Swift 4 client library for accessing 💰*[gdax.com's](https://www.gdax.com)*💰 public market data through both the REST [Market Data](https://docs.gdax.com/#market-data) API and the real time [Websocket Feed](https://docs.gdax.com/#websocket-feed)

 ## Getting Started
-  [Gdax.com](www.gdax.com) is "The Most Trusted Digital Asset Exchange" and offers an extensive real time market data API for a handful of the biggest 💵*cryptoCurrencies*💵
+  [Gdax.com](https://www.gdax.com) is "The Most Trusted Digital Asset Exchange" and offers an extensive real time market data API for a handful of the biggest 💵*cryptoCurrencies*💵

 ### The Docs
   Take a look at the [API Docs](https://docs.gdax.com/) for an overview and more information on the publicly available currency data.